ava-labs/avalanche-docs/docs/overview/getting-started/virtual-machines.md

   Assets.

 Validators are able to install additional VMs on their node to validate additional Subnets in the Avalanche ecosystem.
-In exchange, validators can receive staking rewards in the form of the Subnets' native gas tokens.
+In exchange, validators receive staking rewards in the form of the Subnets' native gas tokens.

 To learn more about Subnets, click [here](/docs/subnets/README.md).